|Full time||1 year||At least two full days per week for contact teaching||September 2017|

 The study of building defects and pathology aims to develop in students the ability to recognise causes of obsolescence and dilapidations in buildings and to prepare schedules of condition and dilapidations.
 It also develops in students an understanding of the need for building management and maintenance together with the skills and knowledge to prepare effective plans.

-This module aims to provide students with a deep and critical knowledge of the law, policy and regulation frameworks that apply to listed and heritage buildings, both within the UK and in a European context.
-In particular the module covers law relating to protection and alteration of buildings, including the design of contiguous new builds and to conservation and heritage areas.
-Delivery is by lecture and seminar and assessment is through an essay and a professional report in the form of expert witness or other legal submission.
+The module aims to provide students with a deep and critical knowledge of the law, policy and regulation frameworks that apply to listed and heritage buildings, both within the UK and in a European context.
+In particular the module covers law relating to the protection and alteration of buildings, including the design of contiguous new builds and to conservation and heritage areas.